MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-sample-data.md

 > [!div class="mx-imgBorder"]
 > ![Select fields](media/select-form-fields.png "Select fields")

-6. Lastly, once you have finished training the model, you can see how it works by doing a quick test using the invoice you will find on the **test** folder.
+6. After you train your model, you can see how it works by doing a quick test using the invoice in the **Test** folder that you downloaded.

 > [!div class="mx-imgBorder"]
 > ![Quick test](media/quick-test-form.png "Quick test")